Critical Issues in America: Figuring Sea Level Rise

 Scholars in the social sciences and humanities explore the socio-cultural experiences and landscapes of affected communities and the representation of people, place, and environment in documentary films, entertainment media, news outlets, the web, and literature.
 Managers of coastal communities and companies, and those who insure them against risk, deal with probabilities of likely impact from coastal threats.

 Figuring Sea Level Rise is a widely collaborative project, engaging faculty from Anthropology, Communication, and Sociology to Art, East Asian Languages and Cultural Studies, English, and Film and Media Studies to Earth Science, Marine Science, Environmental Studies, and Engineering.
-Through workshops, seminars, a multi-media website, film screenings and a conference we will explore how sea level rise is perceived, understood, and portrayed differently by different groups within the academy, as well as among those who live or work in coastal zones.
+Through workshops, seminars, a multi-media website, film screenings and a two-day conference (April 2013) we will explore how sea level rise is perceived, understood, and portrayed differently by different groups within the academy, as well as among those who live or work in coastal zones.
 Our unifying “environmental media” approach will consider how research on the rising oceans is conducted through sophisticated techniques of measuring and modeling and represented or “figured” through various types of media.

 Indigenous Youth Confront Sea Level Rise